Drugs, divorce and despair: Somalia's forgotten male war victims

-NAIROBI (Thomson Reuters Foundation) - Men in war-torn Somalia suffer high rates of drug addiction, divorce and mental illness, researchers said, urging donors to do more to support men and strengthen families.
+NAIROBI (Thomson Reuters Foundation) - Men in war-torn Somalia suffer high rates of drug addiction, divorce and mental illness, the World Bank said, urging donors to do more to support men and strengthen families.

 In Somali culture, men are expected to provide all household needs, from food to security.
 But many women have become breadwinners since the 1991 ouster of dictator Siad Barre, creating an identity crisis for men.